Introducing Your Dog To A Newborn Baby

 Give them plenty of attention

-So your furry friend will be used to having all of your undivided attention up until now, so it can be very unsettling for them.
+Your furry friend will be used to having all of your undivided attention up until now, so it can be very unsettling for them.
 By giving them plenty of attention, love and regular walks, they will soon realise that you still want them around.

 Be aware of your energy

 Dogs can read how you are feeling very easily, so if you are nervous or uptight about the union then they will pick up on it.
-Get yourself and your animal into a calm state first and then start the introduction.
+Get yourself and your dog into a calm state first and then start the introduction.

 Claim your baby's scent